wlodev-labs/website-template/readme.md

 > Blocks are a great way to create a flexible content model that can be used to build a wide variety of content types, e.g. a layout builder tool that grants editors to design highly customizable page or post layouts.
 Blocks could include configs such as `Quote`, `CallToAction`, `Slider`, `Content`, `Gallery`, or others.
 More in [docs](https://payloadcms.com/docs/fields/blocks).

-Pages in this template, but also blog posts are created based on blocks, where the editor / your website client can easily modify the content or even change the layout using them.
-More often you, as a developer, will be preparing these layouts and then the client will just take care of a content.
+In this template, both pages and blog posts are built using blocks.
+This lets editors or clients modify content and adjust layouts easily.
+Typically, developers set up these block-based layouts, and clients handle the content.

 ```
 import type { Block } from 'payload'